COVID-19 Blended Learning

 The school only offers a Level 3 programme (A Level and equivalent), though retakes in GCSE English Language and Mathematics are available for Sixth Form students where required.

-The current Level 3 (A Level) offer from Fulston Manor includes- Art and Design, Biology, Business, Chemistry, Computer Science, English Literature, Extended Project, Film Studies, Financial Studies, Geography, Government and Politics, Health and Social Care (single and double award), History, Information Technology, Law, Mathematics, Music, Performing Arts, Photography, Physical Education, Product Design, Psychology, Religious Studies, Sociology and Textiles.
+The current Level 3 offer from Fulston Manor includes- Art and Design, Biology, Business, Chemistry, Computer Science, English Literature, Extended Project Qualification, Film Studies, Financial Studies, Geography, Health and Social Care (single and double award), History, Information Technology, Law, Mathematics, Music, Performing Arts, Photography, Physical Education, Politics, Psychology, Religious Studies, Sociology, Textiles and Three-Dimensional Design.

 In addition to these subjects we are also able to offer access to all the subjects available at both Borden Grammar School and Highsted Grammar School